A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose DayTraders if you want:

-To count as a qualifying day toward payouts, Apex Trader Funding requires at least $250 in daily profit, while DayTraders requires $200.
-The lower bar at DayTraders is easier to meet on choppy trading days.
+To count as a qualifying day toward payouts, Apex Trader Funding requires at least $200 in daily profit, while DayTraders requires $200.

 Before requesting a payout, Apex Trader Funding requires a minimum account balance of $52,600, while DayTraders requires $52,600.